Nonlinear microtearing modes in MAST and their stochastic layer formation: Abstract

 \section{Abstract}

-Linear and nonlinear gyrokinetic simulations are performed in experimentally relevant scenarios built from a MAST case where a microtearing mode instability dominates at ion Larmor radius scale (these microtearing modes are only weakly unstable and nonlinear simulations indicate they do not cause an experimentally significant level of transport across the chosen surface).
-This collisional microtearing mode instability appears only when a velocity dependent electron collision frequency is considered.
-Electrostatic potential fluctuations are found to provide a strong destabilising mechanism.
-The sensitivity to the electron collision frequency is investigated in both linear and nonlinear simulations.
-While the effect of electron collision frequency is moderate in linear simulations, a strong dependence on this parameter is found in nonlinear simulations.
-The effect of magnetic islands generated by microtearing modes and their interaction is analysed, showing that the radial extension of the stochastic region caused by islands overlapping plays an important role in determining the saturation level of the microtearing mode driven heat flux.
-Nonlinear simulations on the chosen surface find that the radial extend of the stochastic region and the mocrotearing mode heat flux both increase with decreasing electron collision frequency.
-The magnetic shear is found to play an important role in the formation of a stochastic layer.
+First nonlinear gyrokinetic simulations of microtearing modes in the core of a MAST case are performed on two surfaces of the high-collisionality discharge used in Valovič \emph{et al.} Nucl.
+Fusion 51.7 (2011) to obtain the favorable energy confinement scaling with collisionality, $\tau_E\propto\,\nu_*^{-1}$.
+On the considered surfaces microtearing modes dominate linearly at binormal length scales of the order of the ion Larmor radius.
+While the effect of electron collision frequency is moderate in linear simulations, a strong dependence on this parameter is found in nonlinear simulations at $r/a=0.5$, where $r$ and $a$ are the surface and tokamak minor radius, respectively.
+The dynamics of magnetic islands generated by microtearing modes is analysed, showing that the radial extent of the stochastic region caused by islands overlapping plays an important role in determining the saturation level of the microtearing mode driven heat flux.
+Local nonlinear gyrokinetic simulations show that the microtearing mode driven heat flux, $Q_e^\mathrm{MTM}$, is largely dominated by magnetic flutter and depends strongly on the magnetic shear, $\hat{s}$.
+Comparing two surfaces, $r/a=0.5$ and $r/a=0.6$, reveals that $Q_e^\mathrm{MTM}$ is negligible at $r/a=0.5$ ($\hat{s}=0.34$), with the electron temperature gradient driven heat flux, $Q_e^\mathrm{ETG}$, comparable to the experimental electron heat flux, $Q_e^\mathrm{exp}$, while $Q_e^\mathrm{MTM}$ is significantly larger and comparable to $Q_e^\mathrm{ETG}$ and $Q_e^\mathrm{exp}$ at $r/a=0.6$ ($\hat{s}=1.1$).
+Microtearing modes cause more experimentally significant transport in higher $\hat{s}$ regions and may influence (together with electron temperature gradient modes) the observed scaling of energy confinement time with collisionality (Valovič \emph{et al.} Nucl.
+Fusion 51.7 (2011)).